LibraryCarpentry/librarycarpentry.github.io/pages/our-stories.md

 ---
 layout: page-fullwidth
 permalink: /our-stories/
-title: Stories from the Library Carpentry community
+title: Stories from the Library Carpentry Community
-excerpt: Stories from individuals and instutions
+excerpt: Stories from Institutions and Individuals
 ---

-### Institutions
+### From Institutions

 **University of Oregon Libraries and Oregon State University Libraries Team Up to Teach First Library Carpentry Workshop in Oregon**